unknowndjk/100DaysOfPython/README.md

 # 100DaysOfPython
-This is 100days journey with python
+This is a 100days journey with python

+I post here code exercises in this 100day